 I initally started this 7-day challenge titled BACK TO SCHOOL SAFETY TIPS on my Facebook group called CHILD & SCHOOL SAFETY in 2016.
 It now serves as a termly reminder just as schools resume for a new term.
 It also forms part of a service/product I provide called BACK TO SCHOOL SAFETY WORKSHOP.

 It is called a challenge because everyday on resumpion week, we expect you to take action.
 So as you read, try to implement some of them in your schools or workplace.
-It is designed to deal with one challenge a day but some require more time so go at your own pace but try to complete all the challenges.
+This post is designed to deal with one challenge a day but some require more time so go at your own pace but try to complete all the challenges.
 Any questions or support required?
-Then feel free to email email@example.com.
+Then feel free to email firstname.lastname@example.org.

 CHALLENGE 1: Plan your school trips.